How to Make UV DTF Transfers: Easy Guide (With Pictures)

 Design Software

 We'll be using eufyMake Studio, as it's made for working with our eufyMake E1 UV printer.
 It's easy to use and super intuitive.
-Plus, it allows you to upload your designs and print them directly onto the substrate.

-However, if you have a different design software suite you'd like to use, feel free to do so.
 The important thing here is to have a way to get your design from your phone or computer so that you can print it on to the substrate.

-A Cool Design
+A Creative Design File

 This is a given.
 You'll need to either find a design or make one.